jeffhappens/api.jobs/README.md

 ```

+## Frontend Authentication
-Frontend auth is handled by Laravel Sanctum so you will need some additional configuration.
+Auth is handled by Laravel Sanctum so you will need some additional configuration.

 Open .env and enter the values for the following keys:
 * FRONTEND_URL (http://localhost:5173)